Kaibert123/kestra.io/docs/developer-guide/helpers/README.md

     500 lines later
 ```

-You can replace the flow with this one :
+You can replace the flow with the below:
 ```yaml
 id: include
 namespace: io.kestra.tests